tarrie/api/README.md

 - percentage of applications still active 3, 6, 12 months into the future: So like customer stickyness.

 ## Use Cases
+### Note: Use cases are a super set of the minimal-viable-product features; include more features because its important to set up the API so it can handle this shit

 Use case 1: Set up profile
 - Login with the platform